Boorloo Bidee Mia

 How are resident referrals managed at Boorloo Bidee Mia?

-The referral process for Boorloo Bidee Mia is being led by the Department of Communities (Communities) and a group of service providers, working collaboratively as the Homelessness Integrated Action Group, which identifies appropriate candidates who are already linked to support services.
+The referral process for Boorloo Bidee Mia is being led by the Department of Communities (Communities) and a group of service providers, working collaboratively as the Perth Rough Sleeper Coordination Group, which identifies appropriate candidates who are already linked to support services.

-This process will ensure an appropriate number and cohort of residents for the service available.
-The ongoing assessment and intake process will be further developed and refined by the service providers and Communities as the service evolves.
+This process ensures an appropriate number and cohort of residents for the service available.

-Individuals seeking referral to Boorloo Bidee Mia and service providers assisting people experiencing homelessness are encouraged to contact Wungening Aboriginal Corporation via this web form to seek more information about referral pathways.
+Individuals seeking referral to Boorloo Bidee Mia should discuss this with their support service.
+For questions around the referral process, service providers assisting people experiencing homelessness are encouraged to contact Wungening Aboriginal Corporation via this web form to seek more information about referral pathways.

 How are resident numbers being managed?